ariannarudawski/Inktober2020/README.md

 # Inktober2020
- Daily svg generation for pen plotter.
+ Svg generation for pen plotter.
 Using Arial Black to play with algorithmic typography.